kristianwiklund/RFLinkGateway/readme.md

 * div10 : divide the value by 10
 * dir2deg : convert a (wind) direction (0-15) to a degree value
 * dir2car : convert a (wind) direction (0-15) to a cardinal point (N, E, W, S, NNW, ...)
-* uv2level : return a string defining the level of UV depending on the value (values are coming from Oregon documentation)
+* uv2level : return a string defining the level of UV depending on the value (values are coming from Oregon documentation: LOW, MED, HI...)

 That way, you can choose how to deal with each possible value.